Ahuva Ozeri: Personal life and death

 Ozeri was first diagnosed with laryngeal cancer in 2000, when she had surgery.
+Though she was still able to talk and continued to record music with her own voice, the removal of her vocal cords made it very hoarse and weak.
 In 2002, she underwent another surgery to remove a tumour.
 She died of cancer on December 13, 2016, at the Sheba Medical Center in Ramat Gan, Israel, aged 68.

 Upon her death, Prime Minister Benjamin Netanyahu called her "a pillar of Mediterranean music in Israel."
 Additionally, Miri Regev, Israel's Culture and Sports Minister, tweeted, "the crown of a renewed Israeli culture fell today.
 Ahuva (meaning "beloved" in Hebrew), rest in peace.
 I assure you, your voice will not be silenced forever."
 Yuli Edelstein, the Speaker of the Knesset, called her "a unique figure who blended East and West in an amazing way in her melodies and her lyrics", adding "Her dedication to her work despite the challenges is an inspiration.
 May her memory be for a blessing.”